We Belong Together: Live performances

 At the 48th Grammy Awards, held on February 8, 2006, Carey was nominated for eight awards—the most she had ever received in one night.
 That night, Carey returned to the Grammy stage for the first time since 1996.
 Her performance opened with a pre-taped video in which she discussed the importance of God and religion in her life.
 Carey then came to the stage, dressed in a white Chanel gown, and sang a shortened version of "We Belong Together".
 Next, Carey's pastor Clarence Keaton read a Bible passage to open Carey's performance of "Fly Like a Bird", as he did in the studio recording of the song.
 Midway through the song, a black temporary wall was removed, revealing a large choir who joined Carey for the song's gospel climax.
 The performance earned the night's only standing ovation, prompting Teri Hatcher, who was presenting the next award, to exclaim, "It's like we've all just been saved!"
 Carey's performance earned rave reviews from critics.
 Gary Susman from Entertainment Weekly called Carey the "comeback queen", noting that her voice "soar[ed] into the rafters like only Carey's can."
 Carey included "We Belong Together" on both succeeding tours following its release, the Adventures of Mimi and Angels Advocate Tours.
 On the former, the song was featured as the encore number, with Carey re-entering the arenas in a form fitting beige evening gown.
 Backed by three background vocalists, Trey Lorenz, Sherry Tatum, and MaryAnn Tatum, Carey began the song as confetti dropped the arena rafters.
 According to Jennifer Vineyard from MTV News, the performance was "a major accomplishment", and the highlight of the show, and found Carey re-connect with the audience in ways that she was unable throughout most of the show.
 Similarly, during her Angel's Advocate Tour, the song was placed as one of the final numbers on the set-list.
-Dressed in a black Herve Leger gown, Carey introduced the song as the Billboard's "song of the decade", and thanked the audience for making it her 16th number-one single in the United States.
+Dressed in a black Herve Leger gown, Carey introduced the song as the Billboard's "song of the decade", and thanked the audience for making it her sixteenth number 1 single in the United States.
 Following the song's completion, Carey exited the arena for a few moments, before returning to perform "Hero" as the encore.